Building employee loyalty and creating a high-performance work environment requires much more than a high salary, benefits or even the midday caterer.

 Most companies offer a day during the summer to do team activities and build relationships between employees.
 Why not dedicate this day to recognising employees for their efforts?

 Create a message of appreciation around this day and show the employees that you are grateful.

 Send a note to the house

-Send a letter directly to your employee’s home with a handwritten thank you note.
+Send a letter directly to your employee’s home with handwritten thank you cards.
 Isn’t there something more personal than receiving a word of thanks from your boss for being told that he really appreciates our work?